home-assistant/home-assistant.io/source/voice_control/s3-box-customize.markdown

    - **Result**: An editor opens, showing the configuration file.
    ![ESP32-S3-BOX-3 config file](/images/assist/esp32-adopt-s3-01.png)

-4. To add the wake word you want to be processed on the S3-Box, add the following line into the `substitutions` block.
+4. To change the wake word, add the following line into the `substitutions` block.
    - Instead of `okay_nabu`, you can also use `alexa` or `hey_jarvis`.

      ```yaml